-Ossification of dural folds is very rare and falx ossification is seen in 0.7% of patients 1.
+Ossification of dural folds is relatively unusual; one study suggested a prevalence of falx ossification of 0.7% 1.
 Even though, ossification of an isolated site of the falx cerebri is very rare in medical literature 2.

 None of the available literature had mentioned whether the gender or ethnicity plays any role in falx ossification.

-Since falx cerebri is derived from embryonic mesenchymal cells, occasional ossification might be seen due to friction, haemorrhage or trauma, which results in some osteogenic changes leading to the formation of membranous bone.
+Since the falx cerebri is derived from embryonic mesenchymal cells, occasional ossification might be seen due to friction, haemorrhage, or trauma, which results in some osteogenic changes leading to the formation of membranous bone.

-Incidence of ossification of falx has been reported in certain medical disorders such as 2-8:
+Incidence of falcine ossification has been reported in certain medical disorders such as 2-8:

 - endocrine disorders (e.g. hyperparathyroidism)

 - pseudoxanthoma elasticum